 Resolutions on retirements, Congratulatory Resolutions, Memorials etc.

-Resolved Unanimously:- That in taking their leave of Alderman Ian David Luder, CBE
+(i) Resolved:- That in taking their leave of

-upon his retirement as Alderman for the Ward of Castle Baynard, this Court desires to place on record its most sincere appreciation of the service that he has given to the City Corporation and, in particular, to this Court, over the past twenty-five years.
+upon his retirement as Alderman for the Ward of Bridge and Bridge Without, this Court desires to place on record its most sincere appreciation of the exemplary service that he has given to the City Corporation and, in particular, to this Court, over the past fifteen years.

-The Chamberlain presented the names of one hundred and ninety one persons to be made free of this City, and it is Ordered that they be admitted into the Freedom of this City accordingly, as follows:-
+The Chamberlain presented the names of one hundred and fifty-nine persons to be made free of this City, and it is Ordered that they be admitted into the Freedom of this City accordingly, as follows:

 Report: General Purposes Committee of Aldermen